leanhvu21042001/LT.K2025.2-CNTT/uit/courses/IE103/assignments/BTTH1/BTTH1_Nhom2.typ

 #import "../../../../../tools/typst/libs/academic-alt.typ": *

-// MARK THE TARGET for BACK TO TOP
+// MARK: THE TARGET for BACK TO TOP

 #metadata("top") <top>

 #show: university-assignment.with(